Best offset guitars 2025: slanted-waist wonders from Fender, G&L, Duesenberg, Epiphone and more

-Best offset guitars 2023: enter the weird world of wonky guitars from Fender, Epiphone, G&L, Duesenberg and more
+Best offset guitars 2021: enter the weird world of wonky guitars from Fender, Epiphone, G&L, Duesenberg, and Eastwood

 (Image credit: Future)

 So, do the sleek contours and bold look of these misaligned six-strings appeal to you?
-Well, luckily, we have put together this handy guide to the best offset guitars available from an array of brands, so let's dive in.
+Well, luckily, we have put together this handy guide to the best offset guitars available from an array of brands and budgets.
+If you have any immediate questions, we have a handy FAQ section at the bottom of the article.
+Let's dive in.

 Best offset guitars: Fender American Pro II Jazzmaster